Ante Up (song): Usage in media

-"Ante Up" was featured in several films within years of its release, such as The Last Castle, Brown Sugar, Dickie Roberts: Former Child Star, the dance film You Got Served, 30 Minutes or Less and Teenage Mutant Ninja Turtles: Mutant Mayhem.
+"Ante Up" was featured in several films within years of its release, such as The Last Castle, Brown Sugar, Dickie Roberts: Former Child Star, the dance film You Got Served, 30 Minutes or Less Def Jam Icon and Teenage Mutant Ninja Turtles: Mutant Mayhem.
 The song was also featured in an episode of the short lived television series Robbery Homicide Division, as well as an episode of Brooklyn Nine-Nine ("The Chopper"), an episode of The Mindy Project ("In the Club") and an episode of Superstore ("Mannequin").

 In 2003, the song was sampled by Javine Hylton for her debut single "Real Things".
 It was later sampled by John Cena in the song "The Time Is Now".
 M.O.P. eventually sued, but later dropped legal proceedings for the alleged unlawful sampling.

 The guitar version of the song can be heard in the video game Midnight Club 3: Dub Edition.

 In 2014, it was used for an advert for O2 Bundles in the UK, and is used in British TV show Soccer AM in a segment entitled "that's obscene, that is".

-In 2017, YouTuber and member of the Sidemen, W2S, sampled the song for his KSI diss track KSI Sucks, which, as of January 2023, has over 70 million views on YouTube.
-In 2018, W2S sampled the song again for his RiceGum diss track, entitled Ricegum Sucks.
+In 2017, YouTuber and member of the Sidemen, Wroetoshaw, sampled the song for his KSI diss track KSI Sucks, which, as of January 2023, has over 70 million views on YouTube.
+In 2018, Wroetoshaw sampled the song again for his RiceGum diss track, entitled Ricegum Sucks.
 This has, as of January 2023, over 30 million views on YouTube.